jeanineisme/jeanineisme.github.io/index.md

 ## Creating a SOC

-> Created a security operations center (SOC) by deploying a security and event manager (SIEM) the monitors and generates alerts for all the devices in my personal home lab.
-Set up an intelligence feed that sends the SIEM commonly seen and newly found indicators of compromise.
+> Built a Security Operations Center (SOC) in a home lab environment by deploying a Security Information and Event Management (SIEM) system.
+Configured it to monitor devices and generate real-time alerts.
+Integrated an intelligence feed to detect commonly seen and newly discovered indicators of compromise (IoCs).

 ##### Technology
 - Microsoft Azure
   - Virtual Machine (VM): Windows 10 Pro
-  - Microsoft Sentinel resource group to create log log analytics workspace
+  - Microsoft Sentinel: Created a Log Analytics Workspace within a Sentinel resource group for centralized monitoring.

 ##### Process
+1. **Set up Azure VM:**
-1. Set up the Windows 10 Pro VM in Azure.
-Left RDP open on port 3389 on purpose.
+   - Deployed a Windows 10 Pro virtual machine in Azure.
+   - Intentionally left RDP open on port 3389 to simulate a vulnerability.

+2. **Configured Log Analytics Workspace in Sentinel:**
-2. Created and added log analytics workspace in Sentinel, adding it to the resource group that houses all of my resources (VMs, SIEM tools, etc.).
+   - Created a Log Analytics Workspace in Sentinel and added it to the existing resource group containing the VM and SIEM tools.

+3. **Integrated VM Event Logs:**
-3. Added VM event logs to the log analytics workspace.This will send it to the Sentinel instance.
+   - Configured the VM to send event logs to the Log Analytics Workspace.
-    *  Set up Data connector with Windows Security Event via AMA in the Content Hub.
+     - Added a Data Connector for Windows Security Events via AMA in the Sentinel Content Hub.
-    *  Set up data collection rule.
-4. Created a Sentinel rule that checks for sign-ins via RDP (successful brute force attempts) and generate an alert.
+     - Set up a Data Collection Rule to manage incoming log data.

+4. **Created Alert Rules:**
+   - Developed a custom rule in Sentinel to monitor RDP login activity.
+   - Configured the rule to generate alerts for successful brute-force login attempts via RDP.

     ![SecurityEventRule](securityeventrule.png)

+#### Key Outcomes
+- Successfully established a SIEM solution capable of real-time threat detection and alerting.
+- Simulated an environment vulnerable to brute force attacks and demonstrated incident monitoring capabilities.

+---

+#### Future Enhancements
+- Add more data sources to enrich monitoring capabilities.
+- Integrate additional intelligence feeds for broader IoC detection.
+- Automate response actions for detected incidents.

 #### Header 4